fastify/fastify/docs/Reference/Reply.md

 })
 ```

-When using async-await, please return the reply object to signal fastify wait
+When using async-await you will need to return or await the reply object:
-for your further response.
 ```js
 const fs = require('fs')
 fastify.get('/streams', async function (request, reply) {